 SAPPHO

-(Ύμνος προς την Αφροδίτη (ποικιλόθρον’) – Σαπφώ – English translation)
+(Ύμνος προς την Αφροδίτη – Σαπφώ – English translation)

-Resplendently throned, immortal Aphrodite,
+Resplendent-minded immortal Aphrodite,

-Ruse-weaving child of Zeus, I pray you:
+Wile-weaving child of Zeus, I pray you:

-O Lady – my heart.
+O queen – my heart.

 But come hither, if at one time or another

-Of gold to come,
+Of gold you'd come,

 Yoking your chariot – guided by lovely